Nissan Murano 2009-2014: problems, engine, fuel economy, pros and cons

 A low coolant level and smell of coolant under the hood could indicate a coolant leak.
 Some coolant leaks (e.g. head gaskets) are costly to repair.

 Watch out for the Check Engine light staying on; one of the possible problems is a failed catalytic converter, which will cost close to $1,000 to replace.

 Test all the power equipment, including a sunroof, power liftgate, power-adjusted steering and power driver's seat.
 All these features will also cost a lot to repair.
-Several Murano owners mentioned a failed power tilt adjustment mechanism of the steering and problems with the power liftgate.
+Several Murano owners mentioned a failed power tilt adjustment mechanism for the steering and problems with the power liftgate.